vmbrasseur/10stepprogram/opensource.com-article.markdown

 * Daily morning "Here's what's happening today" mailings
 * Ample & free water/coffee/tea
 * For food/bev, provide vegan options on par with omnivore, non-alcoholic options on par with alcoholic
+* Have social/evening events which do require involve drinking
 * If there are networking events, make sure they're not so loud people can't network without shouting